davidluzgouveia/ff9-steam-japanese/README.md

 - If at any point you want to go back to the original language, just use Steam's built-in `Verify integrity of game files...` option.
 Or keep a backup of the original file yourself.

-- **Important**: If you go into the Language Selection screen inside the game, and explicitally choose a language, the game starts ignoring the mod and uses that language instead.
-To make it worse, this change appears to get applied to your save file, since the only way I've found to revert it is to head to `AppData\LocalLow\SquareEnix\FINAL FANTASY IX\Steam\EncryptedSavedData` and deleting the save file there.
-However, if you keep a copy of your Japanese save file on the cloud, downloading it also seems to revert the language back to Japanese as well.
-Just be careful with the language menu.
+- **Very Important**: If you happen to go into the Language Selection screen inside the game, and explicitly choose a language, the game will start ignoring the mod and uses that language instead.
+To make things worse, this change seems to be automatically saved and will persist even if you quit the game.
+I've found a few workarounds for this issue:

+    - If you have your Japanese save file uploaded to the cloud, then you can just download it to revert the language.

+    - If you don't care about your save file, you can delete it from `AppData\LocalLow\SquareEnix\FINAL FANTASY IX\Steam\EncryptedSavedData`.

+    - Alternatively, you can use dnSpy, search for the `Read` method inside `SharedDataBytesStorage`, and change the line that says `this.SelectedLanguage = binaryReader.ReadInt32();` into `this.SelectedLanguage = -1;` to make the game ignore the language on the saved data.